UncleH25/Library-Checkout-System/README.md

 This program prompts the user for their name, the book title, the number of days the book is due in, and whether the book is a textbook.
 It then calculates two possible fees: one for a normal book and one for a textbook—both based on fixed daily rates.

+**⚠️ Note: The program calculates both fees regardless of the actual book type.
+The user must refer to the correct one based on the Y/N input.**

 ## Example Output
 ```
 Enter your name: